The department offers programs leading to the degrees of Master of Science (MSc) and Doctor of Philosophy (PhD) in Surgery.

 - SURG 600 Research Seminar - A weekly series of seminars on current research is held during fall and winter terms.
 Graduate students must attend and make two presentations in this series.

-- MED 650 Fundamentals for Clinical Investigators - mandatory only for those taking the MSc specialization in Surgical Education
+- MED 650 Fundamentals for Clinical Investigators - mandatory for those in the Clinical Investigators Program only.

 In addition to the above courses, a graduate level statistics course is required for the MSc and PhD; one of the following courses offered by the Department of Public Health Sciences is recommended:

-- PHS 531 Statistical Methods in Health Research - Basic biostatistical concepts and methods used in health science research.
+- SPH 531 Statistical Methods in Health Research - Basic biostatistical concepts and methods used in health science research.

-- PHS 598 Biostatistics I - An introduction to elementary biostatistical methods used to analyze epidemiologic data.
+- SPH 598 Biostatistics I - An introduction to elementary biostatistical methods used to analyze epidemiologic data.

-Elective Courses for MSc specialization in Surgical Education:
+Elective Courses for MSc specialization in Surgical Education only:

 One elective course in research methodology, chosen from the following: